 Personally, I haven’t tried to freeze 2 Ingredient Dough.
 I have frozen dough in the past though.

 Wrap the dough completely in plastic wrap and put it in a freezer-safe bag or container.
 Then, thaw it in the fridge for 12 hours before trying to use it.

-Some yogurts are more liquid-y than others and cause the 2 Ingredient Dough to be sticky.
-And some yogurts get wetter as they sit.
+Some yogurts are more watery than others and cause the 2 Ingredient Dough to be a little sticky.

 Add a little at a time.
 You can add up to 1/4 cup of extra self-rising flour without changing how it bakes.
 Any more than that might make the dough too dry.